 Lauri: What are you working on now?

 Brenda: Next up, I'm finally swinging back to color and painting after many years working in black and white.
 I want to explore what it might look like as our human culture separates further from the natural world.
-I feel the more we humans detach from the part of ourselves that is animal and of this earth, the more we will loose ourselves.
+I feel the more we humans detach from the part of ourselves that is animal and of this earth, the more we will lose ourselves.

 Lauri: What is you favorite part of a dinner party?